Blog

 Apart from all the admin side of things (card payment machine, cash float, order forms for commissions, paper bags, business cards, etc.), I put a lot of thought into displaying my glass.
 I made a plain cream table cloth from a spare flat bedsheet to fit over my existing craft table, leaving the back open so that I could keep the paper bags and things underneath and access them when I needed to.

-Then I bought a white pegboard which clamps onto the back of the table, to display larger pieces of hanging artwork, and a simple plate rack for ‘spares’ which didn’t have space to hang.
+Photo of the beginnings of a stall setup coming together Then I bought a white pegboard which clamps onto the back of the table, to display larger pieces of hanging artwork, and a simple plate rack for ‘spares’ which didn’t have space to hang.
 The plate rack inspired me to make a smaller version to display some of my coasters - particularly the black and white ones, which don’t stack nicely because of their raised design in one corner.

 The sun catchers proved more of a conundrum - I wanted something like a mug tree, but bigger (because I had far more than six different breeds of dog to display) - so I ended up buying a broom handle and a length of dowel and fashioning a “dog tree” which was over a metre tall!
 It clamped onto the peg board, and all of the dogs faced forwards (ish) - it worked really well in the end.